 And when I think about Tony Robbins, and how he seems to have the answers to everything, I remember that I’ve met people who have no clue who he is.
 I’ve also met people that don’t resonate with him either.

-In this episode, I didn’t go over comparing yourself to others, but that is also a step towards higher self-esteem.
-When you stop comparing yourself to others, and fully immerse yourself in your own uniqueness, you will bring something really special into the world.
+In this episode, I didn’t go over comparing yourself to others, but not doing that is also a step toward higher self-esteem.
+When you stop comparing yourself to others and fully immerse yourself in your own uniqueness, you will bring something really special into the world.

 I want you to really soak in the fact that you are more worthy than you could ever imagine.
 And it doesn’t matter what kind of crappy things people told you as a kid, because all of that is just fluff anyway.
 People say things and do things to us while we children, and we start believing that we’re not special.